leviathanbadger/portfolio/README.md

 The data for the API server (for hosting project details, for example) is hosted in AWS DynamoDB tables.

-## project-exporter
+## data-exporter

-A utility project used to load a DynamoDB table intended to contain project details with the initial projects.
+A utility project used to load DynamoDB tables with initial data.
+(Projects, houdini daily practice, etc.)
 Eventually the frontend will support users/authentication, and the API will handle create/edit operations directly.
-For now this is how projects are added to the table.
+For now this is how resources are added to the tables.